-Another email.
-Yes, another email about the illnesses going around your kids’ school.
+Another note.
+Yes, another note about the sicknesses going around your kids’ school.
 Bronchitis.
 Strep.
 Influenza.
-RSV.
-Just reading the words is enough to send mamas and dadas into a panic.
+Respiratory syncytial virus.
+Just seeing the words is enough to send mamas and dadas into a panic.
 The CDC announced that RSV causes an average of 57,527 hospitalizations among little ones younger than five each year in the USA.
-So how do you help keep your family safe?
+So what do you do to help keep your family safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, dry eyes, and lethargy.
+The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nasal mucus, and lethargy.
 Likewise, the American College of Allergists report that 50% of all diseases are either caused or exacerbated by polluted indoor air.
-The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in severe cases, 1000 times more polluted.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
 There are two primary causes of poor indoor air quality:

-- Pollutants (cleaning agents, inadequately maintained or unsanitary heating and cooling or humidification devises, smoke, etc)
+- Pollutants (cleaning products, inadequately maintained or unsanitary heating and cooling or humidification systems, tobacco, etc)

 So all this data – what does it mean?
 What do you do?
-How can you make sure you and your kids aren’t breathing contaminated, disease-inducing air?
+How can you make sure you and your kids aren’t breathing sullied, disease-inducing air?

 Luckily, there are options.